Anteru/liara/docs/source/metadata.rst

 * ``language``: The language, provided as a language code of the form ``en-US``.
 * ``copyright``: The default content copyright.

-Metadata is used throughout liara, for instance, :any:`feeds` may use the metadata.
+Metadata is used throughout liara, for instance, :doc:`feeds` may use the metadata.
 It is available through :py:attr:`~liara.site.Site.metadata` within liara, and via :py:attr:`~liara.template.SiteTemplateProxy.metadata` to templates.